RespiraWorks/Ventilator/README.md

 ## Repository Structure

 * [**System Requirements**](requirements) -
   describes the requirement architecture, hierarchy, and process.
-Links to the releases of our system requirements, hardware specifications, and software requirements.
+Links to the releases of our system requirements, hardware specifications, and software requirements
 * [**System Design**](design) -
-  describes the functional implementation and design theory of the system.
-This document also defines the hierarchy for the subsystems below.
+  describes the functional implementation and design theory of the system
-* [**Manufacturing Design**](manufacturing) - describes the physical design of the ventilator and its components, including:
+* [**Manufacturing Design**](manufacturing) - describes the physical design of the ventilator and its components.
+  Includes CAD models and notes on the manufacturing process
-* [**Main Circuit Board**](pcb) - design, materials, assembly instructions
+* [**Main Circuit Board**](pcb) - design, materials, assembly instructions for the ventilator main circuit board
 * [**Software**](software) - Source code for cycle controller and user interface, debug tools, test scripts, and test data
 * [**Quality Assurance**](quality-assurance) - quality assurance strategy, testing plans, data